securing/midsummer/01_Puck/README.md

 ![Login page](./media/login_page.png)

-Keen eye might see some text on the bottom - although it can't be highlighted by selection, we can use browser DevTools to easily see it's contents.
+Keen eye might see some text on the bottom - although it can't be highlighted by selection, we can use browser DevTools to easily see its contents.

 ![Hidden text](./media/hidden_text.png)